More than a machine monitoring system, telematics is emerging as a business analysis tool.

 Total production should not be difficult to figure out because harvesting contractors are paid based on some type of volume or weight measurement.
 The unit of measurement might be tons, tonnes, cords, truckloads, cubic feet or cubic metres.
 Here, we use the unit tonne to represent a measure of production.

-For other types of machines, it is necessary to observe and count the individual machine’s production. processed, produced, loaded, skidded, or whatever the machine and operation is, to determine the associated production volume over a fixed time period.
+For other types of machines, it is necessary to observe and count the individual machine’s production to determine the associated production volume over a fixed time period.
 Then divide by the total number of hours the machine actually worked.
 This provides a good estimate of production per working hour.
 The longer the sample period, the more accurate your information will be.

 RemoteLog tracks important cost per tonne inputs such as production volume